cjteeter/cjteeter.github.io/contact.md

 show-avatar: true
 ---

-I am always open to receiving feedback on any of my work.
-If you have questions, comments, or concerns about anything I have written, developed, and/or about aspects of this site, please do not hesitate to let me know.
+I am always open to receiving feedback on my work.
+If you have questions, comments, or concerns about anything I have written, developed, and/or aspects of this site, please do not hesitate to let me know.

 You can do so using the form below: